OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

 	T_{\epsilon}(f,\mathtt{A}),
 $$

-One of the mainstreams of optimization study is trying to design algorithms with better upper complexity bounds, corresponding to decreasing $\mathrm{UB}_\epsilon(\mathcal{F};\cdot)$ with their own algorihms.
+One of the mainstreams of optimization study is trying to design algorithms with better (smaller) upper complexity bounds, corresponding to decreasing $\mathrm{UB}_\epsilon(\mathcal{F};\cdot)$ with their algorithms for a specific class of functions.
-On the other hand, another stream of study focuses on the performance limit in terms of the worst-case complexity, i.e., the lower complexity bound (LB) of a class of algorithm under certain settings, which can be written as:
+On the other hand, another stream of study focuses on understanding the performance limit in terms of the worst-case complexity, i.e., the lower complexity bound (LB) of a class of algorithms using the information from a class of oracles on a class of functions under certain settings, which can be written as:

 $$
 \mathrm{LB}_\epsilon(\mathcal{F},\mathcal{A},\mathbb{O})